My Sourdough Story: Making Baking Fit Real Life

-I'm not a fancy professional baker with a secret ancestral starter passed down through generations.
-I've a full time job in tech, a lovely wife and two small humans.
-I'm a big fan of baking and cooking.
+I'm not a fancy pro baker with a secret ancestral starter passed down through generations.
+I've a full time job in tech, a lovely wife and two young kids.
+I'm just a big fan of baking and cooking.

-Like many, I jumped headfirst into the sourdough craze during the pandemic lockdowns.
+Like many, I jumped headfirst into the sourdough craze during lockdown.
 My initial attempts?
 Let's just say they ranged from 'interestingly dense' to 'potential doorstop'.
 There were frisbees.
 There were bricks.
 My family politely endured my experiments.

-But I persisted and kept tweaking, reading, simplifying, and trying to figure out a way to make genuinely great sourdough that *didn't* require me to quit my job or sacrifice sleep to follow some ridiculously complex schedule.
-I needed something that fit around real life – school runs, work calls and busy kids social calendars on the weekends.
+But I persisted and kept tweaking, simplifying and experimenting to figure out a way to make great bread that didn't require quitting my job or sacrificing sleep for a ridiculously complex schedule.
+It had to fit around real life – school runs, zoom calls and busy kids' social calendars.

-Eventually, through trial, error, and probably too much flour, I perfected a method that worked for me.
-It's reliable, tasty and produces a consistent loaf every day for my family.
-And crucially, it didn't demand constant attention.
-I started sharing the method with friends and family who'd previously been scared off by sourdough, and seeing them succeed was brilliant.
-That's what led to this site – a place to share this simple, foolproof approach more widely.
+Crucially, it was flexible, forgiving and didn't demand constant attention.
+I shared the method with friends and family who'd previously been scared off by sourdough and seeing them succeed was brilliant.
+That's what led me to this site – a place to share this simple, foolproof approach more widely.

 The Basic Loaf Philosophy: Keep it Simple!